gcarbo01/process-diagram/README.md

 Activities signify a granular task that is performed as part of the process. <br>
 ### Offline and Online
 Notice that there could be offline and online Activities.  <br>
-* Online Activities   <br>
+* Offline Activities   <br>
   They are not performed in any system.
-They are usually paper-based activities that cannot be or do not necessarily need to be recorded by a system.  <be>
+They are usually paper-based activities that cannot be or do not necessarily create any evidence that can be recorded in a systems. <be>
 <br>

-* Offline Activities   <br>
+* Online Activities   <br>
-  These are Activities performed in a system or platform; the Activities create an immediate digital footprint that can be traced. <be>
+  These are Activities in a digital system and they create, modify or delete business records that can be traced back to the User.<br>
 <br>
 <br>
 For example, in the following diagram, there are Online and Offline Activities; they follow a specific naming convention above and have been coloured differently for quick reference. <br>